openedx/edx-documentation/en_us/developers/source/accessibility.rst

   accessibility, see `<http://webaim.org/techniques/keyboard/>`_.

-.. note:: By default, the Mac OSX operating system is configured to move keyboard focus to "Text boxes and lists only."
+.. note:: By default, the Mac OSX operating system is configured to move keyboard focus to **Text boxes and lists only**.
 This setting also applies to browsing web pages using Safari or Firefox with a keyboard.
-To effectively test keyboard accessibility using a Mac, you should configure your computer to focus on "All controls."
-Open up your System Preferences -> Keyboard then toggle the radio button on the Shortcuts tab under "Full Keyboard Access."
+To effectively test keyboard accessibility using a Mac, you should configure your computer to focus on **All controls**.
+Open **System Preferences**, and then select **Keyboard**.
-   You can also toggle this setting using Control+F7.
+   On the **Shortcuts** tab, for Full Keyboard Access select **All controls**.
+You can also toggle this setting with Control+F7.
+If you are a Chrome user, this behavior is controlled in a browser setting and is enabled by default.
+However, if you find that you cannot move focus to links while using Chrome may need to change your browser configuration.
+   Open **Settings**, then click **Show advanced settings...**.
+Confirm that the **Pressing Tab on a web page highlights links, as well as form fields** checkbox under **Web content** is checked.

 To test your feature using a screen reader, you can use the following options.